 Field-hunting tip

-Look in potassic alkaline volcanic rocks country — that is the host setting where kalsilite typically forms.
+Look in potassic alkaline volcanic rocks country, the host setting where kalsilite typically forms.
 If you start seeing leucite, nepheline, melilite in float, you are in the right ground.
 Field specimens usually show a equant to prismatic crystals, often as microscopic grains or interstitial fillings habit, so train your eye for that shape before scanning the outcrop.